DataDog/synthetics-test-automation-bitrise-step-run-tests/README.md

 ## Inputs

+For more information on the available configuration, see the [`datadog-ci synthetics run-tests` documentation][2].

 | Name                                   | Description                                                                                                                                                                                                                                                        |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `api_key`                              | (**Required**) Your Datadog API key.
 This key is created by your [Datadog organization][9] and will be accessed as an environment variable.                                                                                                                        |